A new cruise offering from Smithsonian Journeys and PONANT

 • Valletta, Malta: Sail out of one of Europe’s most stunning harbors, the fortified city of Valletta.
 Be on deck to photograph the golden-hued city as you take to the Mediterranean Sea.

 • Archaeological Wonders: Explore the classical temples and colonnades of Agrigento, and see the impressive ruins at Segesta or Selinunte.
-Visit ancient Syracuse, where several millennia of history can be traced amid temples and vast theaters.
+Visit Carthage in Tunisia and ancient Syracuse, where several millennia of history can be traced amid temples and vast theaters.

 • Palermo: Discover the World Heritage-listed Arab-Norman sites of Palermo.
 Admire the mosaics in the Capella Palatina in the Norman Palace, and travel into the orchard-covered hills to see the spectacular cathedral of Monreale.